 It’s important to know that you can’t just run out to the backyard, dig up a little dirt and call it done.
 Ordinary garden soil dries out quickly.
-What you’re looking for is a soil that is loose and well drained.
-I’d opt for purchasing some high quality garden or potting soil (depending on your type of container) that comes with a good mix of minerals, micronutrients, beneficial bacteria and decomposed organic matter.
+What you’re looking for is soil that is loose and well-drained.
+I’d opt for purchasing some high-quality garden or potting soil (depending on your type of container) that comes with a good mix of minerals, micronutrients, beneficial bacteria, and decomposed organic matter.

 Most quality potting soils already have fertilizers in them.
 Wait 4-6 weeks after potting to begin lightly fertilizing because this will give the herbs time to deplete their nutrients.
 Herbs in containers will require more fertilizer than those growing in the garden because nutrients are flushed out of the pot every time you water.
 Once you have herbs planted and growing, it’s important to keep them growing with a light, all-purpose organic fertilizer.
 Read the label to determine how much and how often to use for pots vs. garden beds.

 Water your herbs in the early morning if possible as the water will soak further into the soil.
 Always water the soil around the herb and never water over the leaves.
 This promotes mildew and disease.
 If you’re very unsure of how much or little you’re watering the herbs, one of my favorite tools is the moisture monitor.

 If I could pick just one herb to grow, it’d be basil hands down.
 The aroma…the flavor…and don’t even get me started on pesto.
 M -M -M!
 The first time I met my fiancé, he was making homemade pesto.
 I’ll never forget it, and now it’s my absolute favorite thing he makes to accompany SO many yummy dishes.
 To grow, simply either buy a basil plant at your local garden shop or get the seeds.
 Generally speaking, plants love a garden where they have room to spread their roots, but a large planter works as well.